PGY1 Pharmacy Kern County-Bakersfield, California

 Pharmacy Services

-Comprised of both pharmacist and support staff, there are over 100 employees in the department.
-The KP Kern County Pharmacy Department provides ambulatory pharmaceutical care, outpatient, and home infusion services to its members.
+Comprised of both pharmacists and support staff, there are over 100 employees in the pharmacy department.
+The KP Kern County Pharmacy Department provides clinic based pharmaceutical care, outpatient pharmacy services, and home infusion services to its members.

-Within the Kern County Service area, there are five Outpatient Pharmacy locations, an Infusion Pharmacy, and ten Ambulatory Care Pharmaceutical Programs.
+Within the Kern County Service area, there are five outpatient pharmacy locations, an infusion pharmacy, and a growing number of ambulatory care pharmaceutical programs.

-With an emphasis on ambulatory care, the Kaiser Permanente Kern County program offers the best of both worlds: the familiarity of a smaller medical center setting with the resources and opportunities of a large organization.
+The Kaiser Permanente Kern County program offers the best of both worlds to members, employees, and residents: the familiarity of a smaller medical center setting with the resources and opportunities of a large organization.

 Learning Experiences